Upcoming Events

 Rosa Luxemburg asserted a basic truth for our time when she said: Socialism or Barbarism.
 Only an organized working class can bring about this transition to socialism and avoid complete societal collapse.

-Along with union workers across the state and country, YCL has been pushing a strategy of salting — getting jobs at workplaces with the goal of unionizing them — and has been training our cadre to organize and radicalize their workplaces.
+Along with union workers across the state and country, YCL has been pushing a strategy of salting — getting jobs at workplaces with the goal of unionizing them — and has been training our members to organize and unite their workplaces.
 We will continue to build off of these trainings and offer them as schools for the public to learn how to organize their workplaces as well using a solid Marxist-Leninist and historical materialist analysis.

 Anti-Imperialism, the Peace Movement, and Building International Solidarity